Zelenskyy hopes for quick US action as more arms depots are hit in Russia

 Russian depots set on fire

+Also on Saturday, Ukraine's General Staff said that “at least 2,000 tons” of weaponry, including missiles supplied by North Korea, were destroyed in a nighttime drone strike that targeted depots in Russia's south and northwest.

-Following a massive Ukrainian drone strike, Russian authorities on Saturday temporarily closed a 100-kilometer (62-mile) stretch of a highway and evacuated passengers from a rail station after the fire caused a series of explosions near the town of Toropets, in Russia’s Tver region, about 380 kilometers (240 miles) northwest of Moscow and 500 kilometers (300 miles) from the Ukrainian border.
-The highway was reopened hours later.
+Russian authorities on Saturday temporarily closed a 100-kilometer (62-mile) stretch of a highway and evacuated passengers from a rail station after a blaze caused a series of explosions near the town of Toropets, in Russia’s Tver region, about 380 kilometers (240 miles) northwest of Moscow and 500 kilometers (300 miles) from the Ukrainian border.

-Posts on local Telegram channels said a missile depot was struck near Toropets, the site of the Wednesday attack that struck a large arms storehouse, causing a huge blaze and prompting evacuations.
-It was not immediately clear whether the same depot was struck again.
+Posts on local Telegram channels said a missile depot was struck near Toropets, the site of the attack Wednesday that struck a large arms storehouse, causing a huge blaze and prompting evacuations.
+It wasn't immediately clear whether the same depot was struck again.

 Unverified images circulating on Telegram on Saturday showed a large ball of flame rising into the night sky and dozens of smoke trails from detonations.

-Russian state media described clouds of smoke rising from two sites near Tikhoretsk.

-Unverified claims circulated on Russian Telegram channels and in Ukrainian media that one of the targets may have housed missiles supplied by North Korea.
-Ukrainian security officials did not immediately respond to a request for comment, and there were no public statements from Kyiv on any of Saturday's reported attacks.
+Regional officials in both regions attributed to Tver’s regional government attributed the blazes to falling shrapnel from drones downed by Russian air defense.

-Russia’s Defense Ministry claimed that its forces overnight shot down 101 Ukrainian drones over Russian territory and occupied Crimea.
+Russia’s Defense Ministry said early Saturday that its forces overnight shot down 101 Ukrainian drones over Russian territory and occupied Crimea.
 There were no immediate reports of casualties in either Russian region.

-In Ukraine, a 12-year-old boy and two elderly women were killed as Russian missiles overnight struck Kryvyi Rih, Zelenskyy’s hometown in central Ukraine, local Gov. Serhii Lysak reported Saturday.
+In Ukraine, a 12-year-old boy and two older women were killed as Russian missiles overnight struck Kryvyi Rih, Zelenskyy’s hometown in central Ukraine, local Gov. Serhii Lysak reported Saturday.

-Lysak said the missiles hit “in the middle of the night, when the city slept,” injuring three more people, destroying two buildings and damaging another 20.
+Lysak said the missiles hit “in the middle of the night, when the city slept,” wounding three more people, destroying two buildings and damaging another 20.

-In Kharkiv, Ukraine's second city, 15 people including young teens were injured by Russian airstrikes on Friday evening, Mayor Ihor Terekhov said, more than twice as many as initially reported.
-Shortly after the strike, Terekhov said that seven civilians, including 10- and 17-year-old girls and another 12-year-old, were hurt after Russian Su-34 fighters dropped guided precision bombs on three Kharkiv districts.
+In Kharkiv, Ukraine's second city, 15 people including young teens were wounded by Russian airstrikes on Friday evening, Mayor Ihor Terekhov said, more than twice as many as initially reported.
+Shortly after the strike, Terekhov said that seven civilians, including three children, were hurt after Russian Su-34 fighters dropped guided precision bombs on three Kharkiv districts.

 Russian drone and artillery strikes Saturday also wounded two men in Ukraine’s southern Kherson region, the local governor’s office reported.